futurediffusion/fast-translator/README.md

 python floating_translator.py
 ```

-The application contains a built-in example API key, but you can modify the
-`GEMINI_API_KEY` constant in `floating_translator.py` to use your own.
+The application starts without an API key.
+Click the gear button in the bottom
+right corner to open the settings popup and enter your own key.
+The key is
+stored in `config.json` so you only need to provide it once.

 The translator prompts the Gemini API to respond with the target-language
 translation enclosed in double asterisks (for example `**hola**`).